nibrobb/gcc-15-recipe/README.md

 ```

 > [!TIP]
-> Replace `32` with however many threads/cpus you with to compile with
+> Replace `32` with however many threads/cpus you wish to compile with

 ## Install